activitystream/slate/source/includes/_old/_aspects.md

 Field | Type | Description
 ----- | ---- | -----------
-path | String | (id) A required path (last part of url or the whole URL if the origin attribute is not used to specifiy that.
+path | String | (id) A required path (last part of url or the whole URL if the source attribute is not used to specifiy that.
 (Mapped to a Page Entity).
 Please note: Everything after ? will be removed and added to pageview properties. referrer | String | (id) The referrer URL (Where the request is originated/redirected from) (Mapped to a Page Entity) Please note: Everything after ? will be removed and added to the reference  properties (not pageview properties). keyword | String | Search term method | String | GET|POST|PUT|DELETE|PATCH (Defaults to GET) response_code | Integer | HTTP Response code (Defaults to 200)